 New York is home to a wide array of colleges and universities that offer accelerated BSN programs.
 While the demand for professional nurses in the state continues, there are often limited spaces in a cohort.
 It may be wise to apply to multiple schools, increasing your options for acceptance.

 The first step in the process is to request information from the schools on our list that you are interested in.
 Having a wealth of information about available programs will help ensure that you select the accelerated BSN program that best fits your lifestyle and needs.
 Keep in mind that our featured schools offer distance education for New York residents, with flexible options for completing clinical requirements.
 Even if you are looking specifically for accelerated BSN programs in NYC, you may want to keep your search options open to begin.

 An Overview of the New York Accelerated BSN Programs

-It is important to note that according to Nursestogether.com (2012), new legislation has been proposed which would require all RNs to attain a Baccalaureate degree within 10 years of initial licensure.
+It is important to note that according to Nursestogether.com, new legislation has been proposed which would require all RNs to attain a Baccalaureate degree within 10 years of initial licensure.
 Since you already have a degree, you have a jump start when it comes to staying ahead of the trends in nursing education and regulation.